joepenn550/nemesispy_scatter/README.md

 ## Usage:

 There's an example script "optimal_estimation_example.py" - it's very simple.
-It imports the NEMESIS class, initialises it with an input file, and runs optimal estimation on the example_retrieval/ folder by loading an input file.
-The input file is of the following form (there's one in the repo as well):
+It imports the NEMESIS class, initialises it with an input file ("example_nemesispy_input.txt"), and runs optimal estimation on the example_retrieval/ folder by loading and reading the input file.
+The input file contains a few extra settings as well as acting as a pointer to the retrieval folder.
+It is of the following form :

 HEADER